 Since 2015, the Integrated Biodiversity Management, South Caucasus (IBiS) programme has undertaken research on a National Forest Inventory in Georgia.
-We have been working with the Ministry of Environment Protection and Agriculture (former Ministry of Environment and Natural Resources Protection) to plan and implement Georgia’s first National Forest Inventory (NFI).
-This will provide robust data of the country’s forest resources, theareas covered with forests, the variety of timber species in the country, their distribution, growing stock, and many more data for the first time.
+The Ministry of Environment Protection and Agriculture (former Ministry of Environment and Natural Resources Protection) plans and implements Georgia’s first National Forest Inventory (NFI).
+This will provide robust data of the country’s forest resources, the areas covered with forests, the variety of timber species in the country, their distribution, growing stock, and many more data for the first time.

 FOREST MANAGEMENT INVENTORY

-In addition to creating the national forest inventory, we are also helping to improve the Forest Management Inventory on the level of forest management districts.
+In addition to creating the national forest inventory, the Forest Management Inventory on the level of forest management districts is being improved.
 In contrast to the NFI, the Forest Management Inventory is focused on silvicultural activities (such as harvesting and planting) within the forests.
 Georgia already has a Forest Management Inventory, but it needs further development to consider and monitor criteria and indicators for sustainable forest management.
-We are planning to introduce a systematic sampling approach, as a supplement to the existing methodology.
+A systematic sampling approach is being applied, as a supplement to the existing methodology.
 This improvement of the Forest Management Inventory will provide reliable data for managing the forests more sustainably and in an ecosystem-based approach.

 FOREST INFORMATION AND MONITORING SYSTEM

 The final component that will help Georgia keep track of its forests is the Forest Information and Monitoring System.
 The current system does not meet requirements, as it lacks centralization (geospatial information is kept separately), which complicates matters.
 Decision makers do not have access to reliable information.
-We are working with the Ministry of Environment Protection and Agriculture to develop a new centralized system providing robust data to an unlimited amount of users.
+The Ministry of Environment Protection and Agriculture, therefore, develops a new centralized system providing robust data to users of the system.

 The system will combine information from different levels such as the NFI, forest management procedures and others.
-It will inform not just the government but also the public, NGOs and other stakeholders.
+It will inform not just the government but also the public, international processes, NGOs and other stakeholders.